James Hamilton (English Army officer): Later life, death, succession, and timeline

-His conversion opened him a career in the English Army.
+Hamilton's conversion opened him a career in the English Army.
 He was appointed colonel of a regiment of foot.
 Compliance avoided him problems similar to those experienced by his younger brother George, who was dismissed from the Life Guards in 1667 due to his religion and then took French service.
 Anthony and Richard, the third and the fifth of the brothers, followed George into French service.

-He was appointed groom of the bedchamber on 28 October 1664, taking the place of Daniel O'Neill who had died on 24 October.
+Hamilton was appointed groom of the bedchamber on 28 October 1664, taking the place of Daniel O'Neill who had died on 24 October.